 Legacies are PNMs who are (usually) daughters, sisters, or granddaughters of alumna or active members.
 Each chapter has a different way of handling legacies.
 Being a legacy does NOT guarantee membership with that group, nor does it mean a PNM should feel pressured to join that sorority.
 Oftentimes, a chapter will have more legacies participating in recruitment than they have spots available.

 No, they are not required by TCU!
 The only requirement is that your student registers for recruitment at TCU!
-If you know women that are affiliated with a Panhellenic sorority and they wish to write a recommendation or reference, we encourage them to do so.
+If you know women that are affiliated with a Panhellenic sorority and they wish to write a recommendation or reference, they are welcome to do so.
 Each chapter has its own policies and procedures regarding reference and/or recommendation letters.

 We do not need your official transcript, we need your final transcript.
 You do not need to send in your sealed and official transcript.
 When you fill out the Panhellenic registration form it will ask you to upload your transcript, you will need to upload a digital copy of your final transcript.
 Please do not register if you do not yet have your final transcript.